daliavi/hangman-api/README.md

 If the player makes 6 incorrect guesses, the game is also over.
 However, the guesser can also win by guessing all the letters that appears in the word.

+###How to play
+ - create a user using 'create_user' endpoint.
-To play the game, first create a user.
-Then using the user name create a new game.
-Keep the key of the game, with it you can make a move, get game status or play the history.
+ - using the user name create a new game by sending a request to 'new_game'.
+ Remember to save the 'urlsafe_game_key' of the new game.
+ - to play the game, send a request to 'make_move' endpoint with the 'urlsafe_game_key' and the guess from the player.
+You will receive the state of the game after each move.
+ - at any time, you can check the status of the game by calling 'get_game' endpoint with the 'urlsafe_game_key'
+ - you can get the history of the game by calling 'get_game_history' endpoint with the 'urlsafe_game_key'
+ - to cancel an active game, send a request to 'cancel_game' endpoint
+ - to get the high scores call 'get_high_scores' endpoint
+ - for user ranking send a request to 'get_user_rankings' endpoint

+###Score calculation
+After each game a score record is added to teh data store.
+It contains player's username, win/lose indication, a count of missed guesses and a count of total guesses made during that game.
+The 'get_high_scores' endpoint returns data of the users who won the game ordered by the number of total guesses.
+The less tries it takes to guess a word, the better.

+###User rankings calculation
+Players are ranked by the winning ration (desc) and then by the average number of guesses (asc).
+Win ration for each user is calculated using this formula:
+'count of all the games the user won / count of all the games the user played' Average guesses for each user calculated:
+'sum of the number of guesses for each user / count of total games'

 ##Files Included:
  - api.py: Contains endpoints.
  - app.yaml: App configuration.
- - cron.yaml: Cronjob configuration.
+ - cron.yaml: Cron job configuration.
  - main.py: Handler for cron jobs.
  - models.py: Entity and message definitions including helper methods.
  - service.py: Game logic and connections to the data store.